-When regional stewards begin to wonder about their potential to bring about the kind of ecosystem their region really needs for health and well-being, it’s worth asking whether the region’s existing portfolio of investments will be effective.
+When regional stewards begin to wonder about their potential to bring about the kind of ecosystem their region really needs for health and well-being, it’s worth asking whether the region’s existing portfolio of investments is effective.
 And, if it isn’t, what’s the path stewards could take to ensure effective resource allocation in the future?
 The Portfolio Design for Healthier Regions project is working with stewards as they take on these important questions, to begin to figure out how to answer them.

 What does it take for stewards to reallocate resources to improve their regional health ecosystem?

 In 2018, ReThink Health released the Negotiating a Well-Being Portfolio Toolkit, a tool we had been testing with stewards working together in regions across the country for a few years prior.
-In our tests, we asked every steward in the room to consider where the investments they have some say in are directed, write them on a sticky notes, and place them on the wheel.
+In our tests, we asked every steward in the room to consider where the investments they have some say in are directed, write them on sticky notes, and place them on the wheel.

 The wheel has two sides: one for efforts that provide urgent services (the kind anyone under adversity would need to temporarily regain or restore their health and well-being) and one for the efforts that not only have the potential to improve health and well-being but also prevent harm and avert the need for urgent services.
 Efforts on this second side of the wheel seek to create vital, systemic conditions that people depend on to be healthy and well.
 They are usually tackling problems at the system level, whereas urgent services are tackling important problems with solutions that will only address the problem on a temporary, isolated basis.
 Urgent services will always be needed, but there is a question about how much they’ll be needed as stewards improve their region’s vital conditions.